kordless/utter-pool/static/assets/blog/privacy.md

 Infrastructure was meant to be open and transparent so people could enjoy paying for privacy.
 Help keep it that way by donating your time to the project.

+I'm not a crypto, but I can speak to it.

+The way I've been casting it is as follows.
+There are three knobs to the cloud currently: storage, compute and network.
+Blockchain technologies essentially embody computed trust, in as much as the information on the blockchain is trusted to be a fair an accurate representation of a value store.
+I like to think compute was scrunched into trust, sorta like compute scrunches data off the network into compressed storage.

+So now we have compute, storage, network and trust.
+Think about privacy.
+Privacy is 100% inverted trust - you know I don't know you because I can't read your storage, network or compute layers.
+You pay for this privacy by paying for compute to encrypt the data.
+The more you pay, the more secure you are (or as secure as one would hope for).
+This usually involves buying your own hardware, for obvious reasons.

+There also exist use cases  that don't require trust.
+Streaming Netflix videos.
+Their data is already encrypted and simply dishes content up to a device that has already authenticated and secured the decryption keys for the content.
+Netflix doesn't care if you have their data - people get their data all the time.
+Perfect use case for untrusted compute.

+Now, divide the groups who provide the infrastructure services into two groups.
+A group you trust and a group you don't trust.
+Run things you can't secure on the group you trust's hardware.

+This is where homomorphic encryption comes in.
+It allows me to run trusted compute jobs on untrusted hardware.